 The representation of the programming code as model constructs helps you to gain a better understanding of the structure of the code and how it implements the design, architecture and the requirements, and ultimately how it delivers the business value.

-It is important to note that when a legacy system is not well designed, simply importing the source into Enterprise Architect does not create an easily understandable UML model.
-When working with a legacy system that is poorly designed it is useful to break down the code into manageable components by examining the code elements individually.
-This can be achieved by importing a specific Class of interest into a diagram and then inserting the related elements at one level to determine immediate relationship to other Classes.
-From this point it is possible to create Use Cases that identify the interaction between the legacy Classes, enabling an overview of the legacy system's operation.
+It is important to note that if a system is not well designed, simply importing the source into Enterprise Architect does not turn it into an easily understandable UML model.
+When working with a poorly designed system it is useful to assess the code in manageable units by examining the individual model Packages or elements generated from the code; for example, dragging a specific Class of interest onto a diagram and then using the 'Insert Related Elements' option at one level to determine the immediate relationships between that Class and other Classes.
+From this point it is possible to create Use Cases that identify the interaction between the source code Classes, providing an overview of the application's operation.